tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{string->symbol}{ string}{procedure}}

-Returns the symbol whose name is \var{string}.
+Returns the symbol whose name is _string_.
 This procedure can create symbols with names containing special characters that would require escaping when written, but does not interpret escapes in its input.